-Graph 1: to show Greenhouse CO2 gas emissions by fuel type (in grams of carbon equivalent per kilowatt-hour)
+Graph 1: to show Greenhouse CO, gas emissions by fuel type (in grams of carbon equivalent per kilowatthour)

-What energy can you use for kitchen appliances? e power (Look behind the kettle at the wall of the kitchen.)
+What energy can you use for kitchen appliances? e (Look behind the kettle at the wall of the kitchen.)
 A lot of greenhouse CO, gas is not good for our world.
 Yes/No/Don't know From the graph, do you think making energy from coal is good for our world?
-Why or why There is a connection (link) between energy for kitchen appliances and Greenhouse gas emissions.
+Why or why not?

+There is a connection (link) between energy for kitchen appliances and Greenhouse gas emissions.
 Yes/No/Don't know

-Pre reading task 1: Prediction of vocabulary (guessing from information)
+Pre reading task 1: Prediction of vocabulary (guessing from information).

 Look at the title of the text of Unit 5: 'Energy in the Home' and the illustrations above.
 Do not use your dictionary.
 What words do you think will be in the text?
-E.g., electric, use,
+E.g. electric, use,

-Pre reading task 2: Three main ways to guess the meaning of new words.
+Pre reading task 2: Three main ways to guess the meaning of new word.

 What are some ways to guess the meaning of new words?
-GOV is a mnemonic to help you remember.
+GOV is a mnemonic (see the glossary) to help you remember.
 Can you add examples or letters to finish the words?
 Write in the spaces.

-Grammar markers e.g. and, because, , Other ways e.g. glossary, side-, italics, Bold, , illust s Vocabulary e.g. word family, prefixes and suffixes, form
+Grammar markers e.g. and, because, Other ways e.g. glossary, side-, italics, Bold, , illust s

-Pre reading task 3: Prediction of content from the title, photo and graph Before you read the text, which answer from a-e is the best for all of text 5: Energy in the Home?
+Pre reading task 3: Prediction of content from the title, photo and graph.

+Before you read the text, which answer from a-e is the best for all of text 5: Energy in the Home?
 When you finish reading the text, check your answer.
 Change the answer if you are wrong.